mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

    Specified channel must contain the datapoint 'STATE'.
 This default datapoint can be modified by setting attribute 'statedatapoint'.

+Update all client device datapoints / readings:

+   get <name> update [<devexp>]

+   If parameter <devexp> is specified only client devices with device name matching regular expression will be updated.

 Get multiple channels and datapoints:

    get <name> parfile [<parfile>]